 Malaria is a very serious disease caused by different Plasmodium species.
 These tiny parasites can get into your bloodstream and multiply after a bite by an infected mosquito.

-Symptoms of malaria include headache, abdominal (stomach) pain, chills, shaking, fever, and sweats.
-Malaria may cause seizures, anemia, jaundice, heart failure, kidney failure, coma, and even death.
+If left untreated, malaria may cause seizures, anemia, jaundice, heart failure, kidney failure, respiratory distress, coma and even death.

-Areas of the world where malaria is a risk include: Africa, South East Asia, South Asia, China, the Middle East, Oceania, South America, Central America and parts of the Caribbean and Mexico.
+Areas of the world where malaria is a risk include Africa, South East Asia, South Asia, the Middle East, Eastern Europe, South Pacific, Oceania, South America, Central America, and parts of the Caribbean and Mexico.

 People who survive repeated or lengthy episodes of malaria as children will have some immunity to infection.
 However, this wears off a few years after moving away from an area with risk of malaria.
 People who move to Canada from at risk areas will need anti-malaria medication when visiting or returning to at risk areas.

 How can I protect myself from malaria?

-At least 1 month before you travel, speak with your health care provider or visit a travel health clinic.
+At least 4 weeks before you travel, speak with your health care provider or visit a travel health clinic.
 Ask about the risk of malaria in the area you plan to visit.
-If anti-malaria medications are recommended, you will be given a prescription.
-Some anti-malaria medication should be started at least 1 week before travelling.
+If anti-malaria medications are recommended, you will receive a prescription.
+Some anti-malaria medication should be started at least one week before travelling.

-Make sure you are aware of the possible side effects of the prescribed anti-malaria medication, and that you know how to take the medication correctly.
+Make sure you are aware of the possible side effects of the prescribed anti-malaria medication and know know how to take the medication correctly.
 It is best to take the medication with food and plenty of water to reduce stomach upset.
 Taking anti-malarial mediation does not guarantee that you will not get malaria.
 It will reduce your chances of getting seriously ill and dying from malaria.

-- Wear light-coloured clothing, long-sleeved shirts, pants, and socks.
+- Wear light-coloured clothing, long sleeve shirts, pants and socks.
 Treat clothing with an insect repellant before wearing them.
 Travel health clinics can also tell you how to buy gear pre-treated with permethrin before or during your trip

 - Most mosquito bites happen between dusk and dawn.
 When you are outside between dusk and dawn, use insect repellant on all exposed skin.
-The most effective repellants contain at least 20% of the ingredient DEET.
-DEET repellents can be used on infants and children.
-DEET does not pose a significant risk to infants and children and is safer than a child getting malaria.
-For more information about using insect repellants containing DEET, see HealthLinkBC File #96 Insect Repellants and DEET.
+The most effective repellants contain the ingredient DEET or icaridin.
+For more information about using insect repellants containing DEET, see HealthLinkBC File #96 Insect Repellants and DEET

-- Burn pyrethroid mosquito/insect coils in the evening in well-ventilated areas.
+- Burn mosquito/insect coils in the evening in well-ventilated areas

-- Sleep in places with screened windows and doors, or with air conditioning.
+- Sleep in places with screened windows and doors.
+Use air conditioning when available

 - Sleep under a small-mesh mosquito net that is intact with no tears or large holes and has been sprayed with an insecticide.
 Tuck the mosquito net under the mattress before it gets dark each day, or first thing in the morning, to prevent mosquitoes from getting into your bedding.
-The mosquito net is important if you cannot stop mosquitoes from entering your room.
+The mosquito net is important if you cannot stop mosquitoes from entering your room

 - Use non-perfumed cosmetics and toiletries.
-Mosquitoes are attracted to scented products.
+Scented products attract mosquitoes

 When you return home

-Anti-malaria medication does not prevent mosquito bites, or parasites from getting into your body.
-Once inside your blood, the parasites multiply.
-The medication stops the parasites from multiplying.
+Anti-malaria medication does not prevent mosquito bites or parasites from getting into your body, but it prevents the parasites from multiplying.

-You must continue to take your anti-malaria medication from 3 days to 4 weeks after leaving the area at risk of malaria.
+You must continue to take your anti-malaria medication until it is finished, even after your return to Canada.
 The length of time depends on which drug you are prescribed, and whether you return home or travel to another destination.
-If the medication is not taken for the recommended length of time, the parasites may start to multiply in your blood and make you sick.
+If you do not take the medication for the recommended time, the parasites may start to multiply in your blood and make you sick.

 Even when taking anti-malaria medication, there is a small chance of developing the illness, sometimes months later.
-If you develop a fever within 1 year of your return home, or other symptoms such as constant headaches, muscle aches and weakness, vomiting or diarrhea, speak with your health care provider about your travels.
+If you develop a fever within 1 year of your return home, or other symptoms such as constant headaches, muscle aches and weakness, vomiting or diarrhea, speak with your health care provider immediately about your travels.
 Malaria is treatable with early diagnosis and prompt treatment, which can also prevent serious complications.